herrbert74/herrbert74.github.io/_posts/2024-07-17-architecture-related-decisions-mapping.markdown

 ## Why map?
 Cannot we just use the same model everywhere?

 In order to separate concerns between the layers of your architecture, you will need to have separate **models** for each layer.
 Your **network** model will contain nonidiomatic naming, unwanted fields, renaming annotations, and malformed data.
 Your **database** model might use annotations that you don't plan to use in your UI, and so on.
 And mapping is the place to create the perfect boundaries between your layers.

-You can get away with it for a long time.
-But once you realise how much you are better off, there is no way back.
-For me, that moment came a few years ago, when I was forced to use GraphQL at work.
-This made it necessary to create a separate network and domain/presentation model.

 There is just no better explanation on this topic than [this][do-you-even-map-though] article, which was written at a time when we all started to feel the need for something like this.